Skip to main content

 Jenkins requires integrating separate security tools through plugins.
 Each tool needs separate configuration, and results appear in different interfaces.

-The Fortress platform includes security across both products.
+The Reign and Forge platform includes security across both products.
 On the AI side, the Reign AI Gateway prevents data leakage to external models.
 On the DevOps side, Forge runs SAST, DAST, SCA, container scanning, and secrets detection in every pipeline by default.
 Results are unified in a single dashboard.

 Total Cost of Ownership